MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/ad-ds-maximum-limit.md

 - Common names can only be 64 characters long, as described in [Common-Name Attribute](/windows/win32/adschema/a-cn).

 - The SAM-Account-Name attribute can only be 256 characters long in the schema.
-However, for the purpose of backward compatibility, the Active Directory limit is 20 characters long.
+However, for backward compatibility reasons, the Active Directory limit for users is 20 characters.
 For more information, see [SAM-Account-Name Attribute](/windows/win32/adschema/a-samaccountname).

 ## Name length limitations for LDAP simple bind operations